 - Garlic should go in at the end of the month, giving it plenty of time to become established and have resources to overwinter.
 Planting it in late September or early October rewards you with larger bulbs next spring.

 - You have time to start growing a winter salad in containers or in beds, possibly giving you a first harvest before the frost arrives.
-A week or two before your first expected frost, protect them with row covers, low tunnels, cold frames.
+A week or two before your first expected frost, protect them with row covers, low tunnels, and cold frames.
 Satisfy your cravings for fresh green vegetables once the cold arrives with a little preparation now.
-Spinach, kale, corn salad, lettuce, peas, collard greens, mustard greens, carrots, Pak Choi and other cabbages are examples to grow in an unheated but protected environment.
+Spinach, kale, corn salad, lettuce, peas, collard greens, mustard greens, carrots, Pak Choi, and other cabbages are examples of growing in an unheated but protected environment.
 Most salad greens prefer cooler weather.

 Harvest